 Some exemptions to child restraint laws may apply to children with a medical condition or physical disability.
 Seek advice from a health professional who can prescribe the best restraint for your child.
-Further advice can be obtained from the road authority in your state or .
-The Royal Children’s Hospital Melbourne has further information on children and youth with additional needs on its Transportation of Children with Additional Needs (TOCAN) .
+Further advice can be obtained from the road authority in your state or territory, or from Mobility and Accessibility for Children and Adults (MACA), tel.
+0419 578 848.

 Restraint hire schemes